harrycresswell/harry/content/drafts/26-03-12-designing-the-morpho-album-artwork/index.md

 ## Production

 Now we’re at the business end of the project.
-Time to deliver our print-ready design files to the printers and, for this particular project, the laser cutters.
-It’s down to these guys to turn our digital designs into a physical product.
+Time to deliver our print-ready design files for printing and, in this case, laser cutting.
+The project is out of our hands and down to our chosen partners to turn digital designs into a physical product.

 My background is in web design.
 For those that aren’t familiar, it’s an iterative process.
 We’ll regularly make improvements to a website long after the project goes live.
 Print design is the complete opposite of that.
 There’s no room for mistakes and no going back once you’ve delivered artwork ready to be printed.